 Rome has more than 900 churches all over the city and, with this high number, it appears to be the city with the largest amounts of cathedrals in the world.
 Certainly, while planning a trip to Rome, you can’t think to visit all of them and see other iconic sites, too.
 This choice could be hard as all of these landmarks come from different ages and still fiercely display all of their beauty.
 Thanks to this guide though, you might be able to find the best churches in Rome that you cannot miss!

 Hey, we sell tours too!

 While the information we provide in this post is free, we also sell tours at reasonable prices.
 Are you visiting Rome?
 Let us make your visit to the Eternal City an unforgettable one.
-We offer highly-acclaimed Rome tours, including our super exclusive Vatican Gold Tour and our Rome in a Day tour.
+We offer top-rated Rome tours, including our super exclusive St. Peter’s Dome Climb with Vatican Museum and our Rome in a Day tour.
 Enter the Vatican Museums an hour and a half before the general public, witness Michelangelo’s Sistine Chapel at its most serene.
 And of course, see the Vatican with a local, English-speaking guide.

 St. Peter’s Basilica